October 15-16, 2021

 Why are such well-known and accomplished poets willing to do this?
 Because, like us, they know it is important.
 Like us, they believe that the arts are essential and that they contribute in direct and tangible ways to the well-being of diverse and democratic societies.
 What better way to show our commitment to these lofty ideals than to support the work and enthusiasm of our students & teachers?

 Public Poetry workshops

-On Saturday, October 17, Mark Doty, Kimiko Hahn, Rowan Ricardo Phillips and Paul Muldoon will each conduct a live online poetry workshop for adult members of the community.
+On Saturday, October 16, Stephanie Burt, Dora Malech, and Paul Muldoon will each conduct an in-person poetry workshop for adult members of the community.
 Workshops are free; anyone 18 or older may register.

 - Participation in these 2-hour, free workshops is strictly limited to six people for each workshop;

 - Workshops will be conducted in person in Sharon Springs (locations to be announced).

 - To register, visit the link below to “purchase” your free ticket;

 - Limit one workshop per person; one ticket per person;